Skip to main content

 Paying rent

-Your landlord might want you to keep paying rent for your home, even if you can't live there temporarily because of the repairs.
+Your landlord might want you to keep paying rent, even if you cannot live there temporarily because of the repairs.

 You must keep paying the rent unless you can negotiate a rent reduction

-Your landlord usually doesn't have to find you alternative housing, but ask if they have an insurance policy that could help cover the costs.
+Private landlords do not usually have to find you alternative housing, but ask if they have an insurance policy that could help cover the costs.

-If you rent your home from a housing association or from the council, they should provide temporary accommodation if you have to move out.
+If you rent your home from a housing association or from the council, your landlord might have to give you free temporary rehousing.

-If you have to leave your home because of fire damage, ask your landlord for an estimate of how long repairs will take.
+If you have to leave your home because of fire damage, ask your landlord how long repairs could take.

 You should also get your landlord's agreement in writing that: